How to Grow Chinese Cabbage Michihili

 How to Grow Chinese Cabbage - Harvest Time

 Pick this cabbage after the heads are full and solid.
-You can also begin to harvest leaves as the plant reaches a size large enough for use in salads, soups, or your favorite recipe.
+Then, you can also begin to harvest leaves as the plant reaches a size large enough for use in salads, soups, or your favorite recipe.

 How to Grow Chinese Cabbage - Plant Hardiness

 All cole crops prefer cool and even cold weather.
-They are among the first plants in your garden each spring.
-They survive below thirty degrees.
+As a result, they are among the first plants in your garden each spring.
+They survive temperatures below thirty degrees Fahrenheit.
 In the fall, they will be your last crops to survive increasingly frequent frosts.

 Chinese Recipes